NativeScript/docs-v7/ApiReference/ui/web-view/WebView.md

  - **ios** - _UIWebView_.
   Gets the native [UIWebView](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIWebView_Class/) that represents the user interface for this component.
 Valid only when running on iOS.
  - **url** - _String_.
+  [Obsolete.
+Please use src instead!]
 Gets or sets the url displayed by this instance.
+ - **src** - _String_.
+  Gets or sets the url, local file path or HTML string.
  - **canGoBack** - _Boolean_.
   Gets a value indicating whether the WebView can navigate back.
  - **canGoForward** - _Boolean_.